datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 As a sidenote to this last example, we would now be able to define "golden records".
 A golden record consists of the properties which together represent the most truthful version of an object.
-For example, both the shipping-customerinfo and sales-customer entities could have the property "address", but the version of the address received from the shipping system is always most up to date.
+For example, both the ``shipping-customerinfo`` and sales-customer entities could have the attribute ``address``, but the version of the address received from the shipping system is always most up to date.
+In other words; the address received from the shipping system is more *truthful*.
-This means that we can define a golden attribute "golden-address" with the address provided by our shipping system.
+This means that in our global pipe we can add the attribute ``address`` with the address provided by our shipping system.
+This ``address`` attribute is automatically prefixed with the name of the pipe it was generated in, like ``global-customer:address``, unless other behaviour is specified - this is called :ref:`special-sesam-attributes_namespaces` and is explained in the next topic :ref:`special-sesam-attributes-1-1`.
-This "golden-address" attribute can thereafter be used in any outbound flows from "global-customer" without needing to worry about the original origin of the attribute.
+The ``global-customer:address`` attribute can thereafter be used in any outbound flows which use data from global-customer without needing to worry about the original origin of the attribute.

-Read more about Globals and Golden Records here: -Link later to 030_Novice:Global

-Ref.
-1.2.19, 3.2.14
+**Related topics:**

+- Architecture Beginner - Next topic: :ref:`special-sesam-attributes-1-1`

+- Architecture Novice: :ref:`full-outer-join-merge-1-2`, :ref:`left-join-hops-1-2`, :ref:`global-1-2`

+- Architecture Intermediate: :ref:`hops-1-3`, :ref:`subset-1-3`

+- DTL Novice: :ref:`merge-as-a-source-3-2`, :ref:`hops-3-2`

+- DTL Intermediate: :ref:`source-subset-3-3`

 .. _special-sesam-attributes-1-1:

 Special sesam attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~

+.. _special-sesam-attributes_namespaces:

 Namespaces
 ^^^^^^^^^^

 Namespaces in Sesam are primarily used on properties, and its main functions are to ensure uniqueness across sources and to maintain the origin of the properties. "global-person:fullname" is an example of a namespaced property, where "global-person" is the namespace and "fullname" is the property name.

 Namespaced identifiers (NIs) are identifiers (i.e. property values) given a namespace.
 "source:reference": "~:foo:bar" is an example of a NI, where "source" is the property namespace, "reference" is the property name, "foo" is the namespace of the referenced data and "bar" is the identifier usually matching an identifier in the referenced data.
 The "~" is the Sesam syntax for defining a datatype as a NI.

 As such, NIs in Sesam are similar to foreign keys in databases in that NIs are a visual indication of how data is connected, and enables easier and more precise joins.
 However, Sesam does not enforce any relationship between NIs and the referenced properties.
 You use the functions ["make-ni"] or ["ni"] to create NIs when modelling data in Sesam.

+.. _special-sesam-attributes_rdf-type:

 Rdf:type
 ^^^^^^^^